-No European country, not even England, can beat France in its pageantry of personalities, from Madame de Pompadour to Charles de Gaulle, from Jean-Luc Godard to Françoise Hardy, from Catherine de Médicis to Joan of Arc, from Napoleon to Victor Hugo.
-You'll be introduced to some of these figures in the pages ahead.
-Seeing where they lived, worked, loved, and became legends is part of the experience of going to France.
+No European country, not even Britain, Italy, or Spain, can beat France in its pageantry of personalities.
+Its colorful characters range from Madame de Pompadour to Charles de Gaulle, from Jean-Luc Godard to Gustave Flaubert, from Catherine de Médici to Joan of Arc, from Emperor Napoleon to footballer Zinedine Zidane.
+You’ll be introduced to some of these figures in the pages ahead.
+Seeing where they lived, worked, loved, and became legends is part of the experience of visiting France.

-This guide is meant to help you decide where to go in France, but ultimately the most gratifying experience will be your own serendipitous discovery of France -- sunflowers, a picnic in a poppy field, an hour spent chatting with a small winemaker -- whatever it is that stays in your memory for years to come.
+This guide is meant to help you decide where to go in France, but ultimately the most gratifying experience will be your own serendipitous discoveries—sunflowers, a picnic in a poppy field, an hour spent chatting with a small winemaker—whatever it is that stays in your memory for years to come.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.